seahorce-scidac/REMORA/Docs/sphinx_doc/GenericInputs.rst

 This file is intended as a comprehensive, ROMS-style reference inputs file that lists all currently discovered ``ParmParse`` parameters.

+This is reference material for case setup and parameter discovery, not a fixed workflow contract.

 Generation Flow
 ---------------